 Here's an example of a voice call after analysis with speech analytics.
 You can see instances of call opening, negative sentiment, supervisor escalations, and call closers exactly where they took place.

-Regulatory compliance is paramount across all industries, most notably financial, insurance, and healthcare, ensuring the protection of customer data, backed by strict legislation to enforce it.
+Regulatory compliance is paramount across all industries, most notably in financial services, insurance, and healthcare.
+Strict legislation exists to help ensure the protection of customer data.
 As a result, monitoring mandatory compliance dialogues and categorizing voice calls relevant to specific compliance regulations is mission-critical.

 The end of a conversation is also important for customer experience, and it also is an opportunity to both better confirm how the call went and create next steps.

-Supervisor escalations are a strong indicator of a negative customer experience, a metric for agent call-handling, or an organizational inefficiency.
+Supervisor escalations are a strong indicator of a negative customer experience or an organizational inefficiency.
 Escalations in any contact center are costly due to the amount of time and resources required to resolve them.

 Operational efficiency is critical for improving critical contact center KPIs, all contributing to lowering average handle time (AHT).

 Speech analytics has driven QM processes to grow more automated, more accurate, more efficient, and more relevant to the agents themselves.
-It’s had a massive benefit on organization leaders, supervisors, and the contact center agents themselves, impacting customer experience, compliance, and learning and development.
+It has had a massive benefit on organization leaders, supervisors, and the contact center agents themselves, impacting customer experience, compliance, and learning and development.
 A speech analytics solution drives: